Honours Bachelor of Behaviour Analysis Program (S302)

 RESEARCH COMPONENT

-A foundational aspect of this degree lies with the research component of the program.
-Students will begin preparing for this capstone project in years 1 and 2 through research preparatory courses.
-During the fall and winter semesters of year 3, students will learn how to prepare an applied research proposal.
-The actual research will be conducted during the fall semester of the fourth year.
+A foundational aspect of this degree lies in the research component of the program.
+Students will begin preparing for this capstone project in years 1, 2 and 3 through research preparatory courses.
+The actual research will be conducted during the fall semester of their fourth year.
 Students will receive faculty support throughout the entire process.

 ABAI VCS PROGRAM logo